skeezicsb/PERQemu/PERQemu/Readme.txt

   Tablets:
     - The proprietary Kriz tablet works with the new SIO chip; it is only useful on POS F.1 and later (no support in D.6, F.0, PNX 1, or Accent S4);
-    - The simulated Summagraphics BitPadOne works with the new GPIB; it is supported on all PERQ OSes;
+    - The simulated Summagraphics BitPadOne works with the new GPIB and is supported on all PERQ OSes;
     - PERQ-2/EIO configuration support: Kriz tablet and GPIB BitPad are working.